samrajuadapt/mobile-ticket/README.md

 `Add meeting based on Service` will create meetings for the selected services from the branch level.

-## Cookie consent
-Mobile Ticket can be configured to add an interactive cookie permission popup to get the consent of the user before using any cookies.
-This can be enabled by `cookie_consent` attribute in the `config.json`.
-If it is `enabled`, then the user will be able to see a popup when landing the mobile ticket application.
-Cookie consent text has been stored in `cookie-LANG.html` which is stored in `locale/cookie-consent-files` directory.
-Browsers will pick the relevant message depending on the browser language.
-If `cookie_consent` is enabled, then cookies will be used only for google analytics after accepting the consent.

 ## Branch schedule
-Mobile Ticket can be works with Button Scheduler.
+Mobile Ticket can work with Button Scheduler.
 To enable this service, relevent Button Schedule application and utt should be configured and also enable `branch_schedule` attribute in the `config.json`.

-## one time password
+## One time password
 Mobile ticket can be configured to add "One Time Password" feature to avoid bot attacks.
 This can be enabled by `otp_service` attribute in the `config.json`.
 If it is `enabled`, then the user will be able to add phone number to get the one time password.
 Then user has to enter the received password and will be able to create the ticket.
 Browsers will pick the relevant message depending on the browser language.
 Before enable this feature, following should be considered.

-`Setting up api gateway`
+### `Setting up api gateway`
 sms_api mapping should be added to api gateway additionally.
 ```yml
     sms_api: